siyb/tw-epma-4-loopback/tw-epma-4-loopback.md

 ## About Loopback - 4 - Juggler

-* supports multiple, different data source, not only different databases, using the same accessing API
+* supports multiple, different data sources, not only different databases, using the same accessing API
 * MySql, PostgreSQL, Oracle, IBM*, MSSql, ...
 * ... and even other APIS!